cal-itp/data-infra/docs/publishing/sections/5_notebooks_styling.md

 ### Consecutive Headers

-- Headers must move consecutively in Markdown cells.
+- Headers must move consecutively in Markdown cells or the parameterized notebook will not generate.
 No skipping!

 ```
 # Notebook Title